adaptlearning/adapt-contrib-spoor/README.md

 **_spoor**: (object): The Spoor object that contains values for **_isEnabled**, **_tracking**, **_reporting**, and **_advancedSettings**.

->**_isEnabled** (boolean): Enables/disables the **Spoor** extension.
+>>**_isEnabled** (boolean): Enables/disables the **Spoor** extension.
 If set to `true` (the default value), the plugin will try to connect to a SCORM conformant LMS when the course is launched via *index_lms.html*.
 If one is not available, a 'Could not connect to LMS' error message will be displayed.
 This error can be avoided during course development either by setting this to `false` or - more easily - by launching the course via *index.html* or *main.html*.
-This latter technique is also useful if you are developing a course that could be run either from an LMS or a regular web server.
+This latter technique is also useful if you are developing a course that could be run either from an LMS or a regular web server.ß

->>**_requireCourseCompleted** (boolean): Determines whether the learner must complete all the components in the course before the course can be marked as finished in the LMS.
-Acceptable values are `true` or `false`.
-The default is `false`.

->>**_requireAssessmentPassed** (boolean): Determines whether the user must pass the course assessment, not simply complete it, before the course can be marked as finished in the LMS.
-Acceptable values are `true` or `false`.
-The default is `false`.
-If this attribute and `_requireCourseCompleted` are both set to `true`, the learner must pass the course assessment as well as complete all components in order for the course can be marked as finished in the LMS.

 >>**_shouldSubmitScore** (boolean): Determines whether the numeric scores attained in assessments will be reported to the LMS.
 Acceptable values are `true` or `false`.
 The default is `false`.